10 Things I Wish I’d Known Before Becoming a Freelance English TeacherBy Krzl Light Nuñes

 A short trip down memory lane takes me back to the moment I chose to stand on my own two feet teaching English online as a freelancer four years ago.
 At the time, I was still working my first stint in Chile, where I taught adult professionals at companies, both in a classroom setting and online.
 Over time, a handful of students asked me if I could give them classes as a private teacher, and I promptly accepted.
 Before I knew it, the number of private students skyrocketed!
-I decided to quit working for companies, and just like that, I had officially become a freelance English tutor!
+I decided to quit working with companies, and just like that, I had officially become a freelance English tutor.

 The best things about being a teacherpreneur